 Anyone who has ever tried to soldier on with a shoulder or arm injury knows how debilitating and exhausting this can be.
 Humans spend many hours of their days carrying loads, extending their arms and rotating their shoulders in order to perform basic functions like showering, gardening, lifting young children or walking the dog on a lead.

-Many common occupations, work environments, activities and mishaps are highly prone to shoulder and upper limb soreness or aggravating symptoms.
+Many common occupations, work environments, activities and accidents have a high incidence of shoulder and upper limb soreness or aggravating symptoms.
 These include: